thepranab/materials-for-max-qe2021-online-school/Day-3/example4.pwtk/README.md

 This exercise consists from three examples, in particular:

-* `ex1.eos/` -- how to use EOS utility of PWTK to calculate EOS of Rh bulk
+* `ex1.eos/` -- how to use EOS utility of PWTK to calculate EOS of Rh bulk.

 * `ex2.O@Al111/` -- how to run many calculations with a relatively simple PWTK script; it calculates a 2D potential